-Sawm is one of the five pillars of Islam and understanding the meaning behind why Muslims fast is important for anyone who is part of the Islamic community.
+Although children fasting in Ramadan isn’t common practice, it’s still important to educate them on the meaning of the fast.
+Sawm is one of the five pillars of Islam, and understanding the meaning behind why Muslims fast is important for anyone who is part of the Islamic community.
 The reason that we observe sawm is because the Prophet Muhammad (PBUH) would spend much of his time in isolation, meditating in a cave in Mount Hira, located near Mecca, which is where the angel Jibril revealed the first passages of what would become known as the Holy Qur’an.

 Of course, this may be a lot for young children to take in, but you can still relay why Muslims observe sawm and its meaning through various activities.
 Asking children to list some of the reasons why we fast, as well as some of the traditions that come with Ramadan, is just one way of encouraging children to learn and undertake their own research about this spiritual month.

 One tradition that we have not mentioned until now is that of Fitrana, or Zakat ul-Fitr, which is a charitable obligation that all Muslims are expected to pay.
 The head of the household is responsible for making this payment on behalf of all members of the family unable to donate, but this still presents a good opportunity to teach children of its importance.